diana-moreno/tamagotchi-react/README.md

 ## Technologies

-I decided to refactor the project with React but avoiding to use create-react-app and to set up a project from scratch with Webpack, SCSS modules, Redux and Typescript.
+I decided to refactor the project with React but avoiding to use create-react-app and set up a project from scratch with Webpack, SCSS modules, Redux and Typescript.

 [Here](https://custom-tamagotchi.netlify.app/) is the deployed version of the project.